bbchung/gasynctags/README.md

-# Vim plugin to automatically update Gnu Global
+# Vim plugin for Gnu Global(gtags) integration
 ## Intro
-gasynctags is a vim plugin that can background update and add the gtag to vim automatically
+gasynctags can add gtags and keep gtags being always updated automatically in background.

+## Why

 ## Requirements

 The gasynctags plugin requires the following:

-* Vim version 8.x(or above)
+* Vim version 8.1 or above or neovim
-* Gnu Global
+* Gnu Global binaries 6.6.3 or above

-gasynctags currently works only at linux platform, others have not been tested.
+gasynctags is only tested on linux platform.

 ## Options